-OnlyFans still has a 20% VAT issue which needs to be solved.
-But when fix that, they might be acquired by a bigger platform player.
+OnlyFans still has a 20% VAT issue that needs to be solved.
+But when fixing that, they might be acquired by a bigger platform player.

 Having read this story, what’s your opinion now?
 Can or will you utilize OnlyFans to monetize your fan relationships or social media followings?